Training Outcomes Within Your Budget!

 Frequently Asked Questions

-What is the Purpose of a BCC? faq-arrow
+What is the Purpose of a BCC?

 The purpose of BCC is to send an email to multiple recipients.
 It keeps their addresses hidden from each other, ensuring privacy and reducing visible email clutter.

-What is the Maximum Limit to CC? faq-arrow
+What is the Maximum Limit to CC?

 The purpose of BCC is to send an email to multiple recipients.
 It keeps their addresses hidden from each other, ensuring privacy and reducing visible email clutter.

-What are the Other Resources and Offers Provided by The Knowledge Academy? faq-arrow
+What are the Other Resources and Offers Provided by The Knowledge Academy?

-The Knowledge Academy takes global learning to new heights, offering over 30,000 online courses across 490+ locations in 220 countries.
+The Knowledge Academy takes global learning to new heights, offering over 3,000+ online courses across 490+ locations in 190+ countries.
 This expansive reach ensures accessibility and convenience for learners worldwide.

-Alongside our diverse Online Course Catalogue, encompassing 19 major categories, we go the extra mile by providing a plethora of free educational Online Resources like News updates, Blogs, videos, webinars, and interview questions.
-Tailoring learning experiences further, professionals can maximise value with customisable Course Bundles of TKA
+Alongside our diverse Online Course Catalogue, encompassing 19 major categories, we go the extra mile by providing a plethora of free educational Online Resources like Blogs, eBooks, Interview Questions and Videos.
+Tailoring learning experiences further, professionals can unlock greater value through a wide range of special discounts, seasonal deals, and Exclusive Offers.

-What is The Knowledge Pass, and How Does it Work? faq-arrow
+What is The Knowledge Pass, and How Does it Work?

 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.

-What are the Related Courses and Blogs Provided by The Knowledge Academy? faq-arrow
+What are the Related Courses and Blogs Provided by The Knowledge Academy?

 The Knowledge Academy offers various Marketing Courses, including Gmail Course For Productive Email Management Training, Introduction To Marketing Training and Email Marketing Course.
-These courses cater to different skill levels, providing comprehensive insights into Send Out a Newsletter on Gmail
+These courses cater to different skill levels, providing comprehensive insights into Send Out a Newsletter on Gmail.

 Our Digital Marketing Blogs cover a range of topics related to Gmail, offering valuable resources, best practices, and industry insights.
 Whether you are a beginner or looking to advance your Marketing skills, The Knowledge Academy's diverse courses and informative blogs have got you covered.